 Do you know when your website goes down?

-Setting up a command center and monitoring team is feasible for large organization to monitor their Website uptime but not for small-medium business, non-profit organization or personal blogger.
+Setting up a command center and monitoring team is feasible for a large organization to monitor their web applications uptime but not for small-medium business, non-profit organization or personal blogger.

-It’s essential for any website owner or administrator to ensure proper alerting is in place so you get notified when the website is not available.
+It’s essential for any website owner or administrator to ensure proper alerting is in place, so you get notified when the website is not available.

 I’ve listed the following tools, which will help you get notified in case your web URL goes down.

-Uptime Robot allows you to monitor up to 50 sites with interval of 5 minutes check in FREE.
-You may also perform basic level of defacement monitoring by monitoring keyword on a page to alert if exist or not exist.
+Uptime Robot allows you to monitor up to 50 sites with an interval of 5 minutes check in FREE.
+You may also perform a basic level of defacement monitoring by monitoring keyword on a page to alert if exist or not exist.

-Uptime Robot also helps you to monitor the port that means you can get notified when service like FTP, SMTP, POP3, IMAP or custom port goes down.
+Uptime Robot also helps you to monitor the port that means you can get notified when service like FTP, SMTP, POP3, an IMAP or custom port goes down.

-4. Free Site Status
+Free Site Status

 Uptimia offers website uptime checks in 5 minutes interval from 5 data centers and notifies you through email under the free account.